backyardbiomech/qtiConverter/docs/importing.md

 Once you've created your text file, the main operation will convert it to a zip file in the QTI format that you can import.

+If you downloaded the pre-packaged app, just open the app, select your text file, and click the button to convert.
+It will create a zip file in the same folder as your text file.
+You can skip the rest of this section and jump to the [Canvas importing section](#canvas-importing-and-quiz-making-process).

 The exact code you need to run depends a bit on your python installation and the location where you downloaded and then saved this code, and whether you're using Windows or Mac.

 Basically, on the command line you need to run: